7 Top Data Analytics Trends In 2024

 Edge computing involves processor-intensive, often repetitive, mission-critical data analytics within devices on the outer edge of a network.

-Only data summaries are sent to “fog” nodes, which are then passed on to cloud storage for higher-level processing.
+Only data summaries are sent to “fog” nodes, which are then passed to cloud storage for higher-level processing.

 Edge analytics streamlines data analytics and provides real-time insights.